5 impacts CISOS should be aware of

 2) Project Delays

-71% of projects in the public sector were delayed because of contractors leaving as a direct result of the reforms.
+71% of projects in the public sector were delayed as a direct result of the IR35 reforms.

 3) Increased Costs

-Studies following the impact on the public sector IR35 changes have shown a significant increase in costs with 42% of contractors raising their rates to balance the cost of being caught within IR35 rules.
+The public sector IR35 changes led to significant cost increases with 42% of contractors raising their rates to counter the impact of being caught within IR35.

 4) Scarcity of Skilled Workers

-94% of contractors stated in a recent survey that they would avoid contracts that place them 'inside IR35’ with 23% stating that they would stop contract work altogether.
+94% of contractors stated in a recent survey that they would that avoid contracts that placed them 'inside IR35’ with 23% stating that they would stop contract work altogether.

 5) Increased Administrative burden

-• Identify and manage adjustments in working practices and systems change etc
+- Identifying and making adjustments to working practices and IT systems

-Many public sector organisations introduced blanket policies to negate the need to allocate time, money and resources to the new rules.
-However this goes against the legislation which requires decisions to be made on a case-by-case basis.
-It was also short-sighted for organisations that rely on a flexible workforce.
+Many public sector organisations introduced blanket policies to avoide allocating time, money and resource to the new rules.
+However this is not recommended for organisations which require a flexible workforce.

-• Engage a consultancy to provide interim specialists under a consultancy agreement
+- Engage with Big4 and boutique consultancies to provide interim specialists under a consultancy agreement